API Reference

 * `POST /api/v2/organizations/listMembers` - List all members with roles and active status

-* `POST /api/v2/organizations/inviteMember` - Invite a user by email
+* `POST /api/v2/organizations/inviteMember` - Invite a user by email, optionally with a role (ADMIN, MEMBER; defaults to MEMBER)

 * `POST /api/v2/organizations/updateMemberRole` - Update a member's role (ADMIN, MEMBER)